noelcodes/Capstone-Project/README.md

                                                          batch_size = 20)
 ```

 ImageDataGenerator() is a keras object which generates batches of tensor image data.
+For CNN, an input must be a 4-D tensor [batch_size, width, height, channels], so each image is a 3-D sub-tensor.
+ImageDataGenerator() will turn images to matrix in backend.
 You can also augment the images in order to increase the number of images for training.
 Meaning, if take for example zoom_range=0.2, you have just doubled your number of images with the new set zoomed by 20%.
 This is very useful if your train image is less than 200.
 You may flip, shear, rescale and many more written in the documentation. [https://keras.io/preprocessing/image/]

 ```
 # Default values in ImageDataGenerator() class